qdeconinck/draft-deconinck-multipath-quic/draft-deconinck-quic-multipath.md

-The `max_sending_uniflow_id` transport parameter exchanged during the cryptographic handshake fixes an upper bound on the number of sending uniflows a host want to support.
+The `max_sending_uniflow_id` transport parameter exchanged during the cryptographic handshake fixes an upper bound on the number of sending uniflows a host wants to support.
 Then, hosts provide to their peer Uniflow Connection IDs to use on uniflows.
 Both hosts dynamically control how many sending uniflows can currently be in use by the peer, i.e., the number of different Uniflow IDs proposed to the peer.
-While the sender determines the upper bound of sending paths it can have, it is the receiver that initializes uniflows, as the sender needs a UCID communicated by the receiver before using an uniflow.
-Notice that the peers might advertise different values for the `max_sending_uniflow_id` transport parameters to their peer, setting different upper bounds to the sending and receiving uniflows of each host.
+While the sender determines the upper bound of sending paths it can have, it is the receiver that initializes uniflows, as the sender needs a UCID communicated by the receiver before using a uniflow.
+Notice that the peers might advertise different values for the `max_sending_uniflow_id` transport parameters, setting different upper bounds to the sending and receiving uniflows of each host.

 Hosts initiate the creation of their receiving uniflows by sending MP_NEW_CONNECTION_ID frames (see {{mpnewconnectionidsec}}) which are an extended version of the NEW_CONNECTION_ID frame.
-This frame associates an UCID to an uniflow.
+This frame associates a UCID to a uniflow.
 Upon reception of the MP_NEW_CONNECTION_ID frame, a host can start using the proposed sending uniflow having the referenced Uniflow ID by marking sent packets with the provided UCID.
-Therefore, once a host sent such MP_NEW_CONNECTION_ID frame, it announces that it is ready to receive packets from that Uniflow ID with the proposed UCID.
+Therefore, once a host sends a MP_NEW_CONNECTION_ID frame, it announces that it is ready to receive packets from that Uniflow ID with the proposed UCID.
 As frames are encrypted, adding new uniflows over a QUIC connection does not leak cleartext identifiers